 Left and Right Brain Thinking

 Brain researchers have identified unique traits that coincide with left and right brain learners.
 Left brain learners are logical, linear thinkers and tend to have strong auditory and language skills.
 Right brain learners are visual spatial thinkers, who learn holistically and think conceptually.
-While all thinking requires the left and right brain working together, children and adults tend to favor one style of thinking, resulting in auditory-sequential and visual-spatial thinkers.

 Young Rembrandts and the Visual-Spatial Learner